uksrc/ValSKA-HERA-beam-FWHM/README.md

 ```
 conda env create -f valska_env.yaml
 ```
  - valska_env.yaml is setup for Galahad.
-On Azimuth, in valska_env.yaml, comment out cudatoolkit and uncomment cuda.
+To install the dependencies on Azimuth, in valska_env.yaml, comment out cudatoolkit and uncomment cuda.

 ## Usage